fisharebest/laravel-floats/README.md

 # laravel-floats

-This package allows database migrations in Laravel 5 to create `FLOAT` columns in MySQL.
+This package allows database migrations in Laravel 5 and Laravel 6 to create `FLOAT` columns in MySQL.

 ## Huh?
 You mean that Laravel does not support floating point columns?